OP-TED/ted-rdf-docs/notebooks/stories/cpv-and-notices.md

 Interesting SKOS Properties for CPVs:

-- skos:prefLabel: Describes the label (name) of each concept.
+- `skos:prefLabel`: Describes the label (name) of each concept.
-- skos:broader: Indicates that one concept is broader (more general) than another (e.g., "Building construction work" is broader than "Construction work for schools").
+- `skos:broader`: Indicates that one concept is broader (more general) than another (e.g., "Building construction work" is broader than "Construction work for schools").
-- skos:narrower: Indicates that one concept is narrower (more specific) than another (e.g., "Construction work for schools" is narrower than "Building construction work").
+- `skos:narrower`: Indicates that one concept is narrower (more specific) than another (e.g., "Construction work for schools" is narrower than "Building construction work").

 These relationships help organize CPV codes into a hierarchical structure.